+There is a hierarchy in the roles of teachers and students that makes open discussion difficult.
 Teachers usually try to summarize learners' input and structure the discussion by interpreting, commenting, sometimes even paraphrasing the answers of students and writing on the IWB (e.g. using COLLABORATIVE SUMMARY).
+Students may feel inferior when their contribution is rejected or modified before it is accepted, that could dissuade them from participating further.